ChetanBhasin/cbopt/content/posts/scheme-in-rust-parsing.md

 `Atom` holds any atomic name or symbol that is defined by the user in their program.
 For example, name of a function will be an atom.
 It's called atom because that's the smallest level of that symbol and cannot be broken down any further.

-A `DottedList` is not that obvious if you're not already familiary with Lisp.
+A `DottedList` is not that obvious if you're not already familiar with Lisp.
 The dotted-notation allows you to define your list as pairs using tuples.
 This is similar to the "cons" notation in languages like Haskell and Scala.
 We will not address the details of this notation here, but you can learn more about it in [this article](https://www.gnu.org/software/emacs/manual/html_node/elisp/Dotted-Pair-Notation.html).

 ## Writing A Parser